Topics of plans for the section "Knowledge"

 Maximum score 4

-The plan consists of five items, three of which are detailed in subparagraphs.
-In terms of two points, without which this topic cannot be disclosed essentially.
-The wording of the paragraphs of the plan is correct and allow you to disclose the content of the topic essentially.
+The plan consists of five points, three of which are detailed in sub-points.
+There are two points in the plan, without which this topic cannot be disclosed in essence.
+The wording of the points of the plan is correct and allows you to reveal the content of the topic on the merits.

 Rate this solution in points:

-The plan consists of eight items, three of which are detailed in subparagraphs.
-In terms of two points, without which this topic cannot be disclosed essentially.
-The wording of the points of the plan makes it possible to generally disclose the content of the topic, separate inaccuracies in the wording do not distort the plan on the merits.
+The plan consists of eight points, three of which are detailed in sub-points.
+There are two points in the plan, without which this topic cannot be disclosed in essence.
+The wording of the points of the plan makes it possible to reveal the content of the topic as a whole, individual inaccuracies in the wording do not distort the plan in essence.

-The plan consists of five items, two of which are detailed in subparagraphs.
-There is no plans in the plan, without which this topic cannot be disclosed essentially.
+The plan consists of five points, two of which are detailed in sub-points.
+There are no plan items in the plan, without which this topic cannot be disclosed in essence.

 Rate this solution in points: